RyanLandDev/DFSchematics/README.md

 5. Send the builder template to Minecraft and place it.
 6. Call the builder function and configure the chest parameters.

-_*At the moment, only Sponge, Litematic and Schematica schematics are compatible, although additional formats may be supported in the future.
+_*At the moment, only Sponge, Litematica and Schematica schematics are compatible, although additional formats may be supported in the future.
 If you have a different format, please convert it to a valid format beforehand._

 ## Support